dagraham/plm-dgraham/README.md

     This will install *plm* and any needed supporting python modules.
 This same process can also be used to update *plm* when a new version is available.

+- When *plm* is started, it needs to use a *home directory*.
+This home directory is determined as follows:

+	- if the current working directory contains a file 'roster.yaml' and a directory 'projects', it will be used as the home directory for *plm*,
+	- else if the environmental variable 'plmHOME' is set and points to a directory, then that directory will be used as the home directory for *plm*
+	- else `~/plm` will be used as the home directory for *plm* and, after confirmation, created if it does not already exist.

+	If necessary, a sub-directory called `projects` and a file called `roster.yaml` will be created in the home directory.

+	In the examples below, it is assumed that `~/plm` is the home directory.

 - invoking *plm* itself without any of the 'switches' gives something like

 		~ % plm
-        usage: plm [-h] [-r] [-p] [-q] [-e] [-s] [-d] [-o] [-v]
+		usage: plm [-h] [-r] [-p] [-q] [-e] [-s] [-d] [-v]

-        Player Lineup Manager [v 0.0.7]
+		Player Lineup Manager

 		options:
-          -h, --help      show this help message and exit -r, --roster    Open 'roster.yaml' using the default text editor to enter player names and email addresses
+		-h, --help      show this help message and exit
+		-r, --roster    Open 'roster.yaml' using the default text editor to enter player names and email addresses
-          -p, --project   Create a project (requires roster.yaml) -q, --query     Query players for their cannot play dates (requires project)
+		-p, --project   Create a project (requires roster.yaml with names and email addresses of relevant players)
+		-q, --query     Query players for their 'can play' dates (requires existing project)
-          -e, --enter     Enter players' responses for their cannot play dates (requires project)
+		-e, --enter     Enter players' responses for their 'can play' dates (requires existing project)
-          -s, --schedule  Process player responses to create the project schedule (requires project responses)
+		-s, --schedule  Process player 'can play' responses to create the project schedule (requires that player responses have been recorded)
-          -d, --deliver   Deliver the project schedule to the players (requires project schedule)
-          -o, --open      Open an existing project file using the default text editor.
-Warning: editing this file directly is not recommended.

-          -v, --version   check for an update to a later plm version
+		-d, --deliver   Deliver the completed schedule to the players (requires that project schedule has been processed) -v, --version   check for an update to a later plm version

-        ~ % plm

-- enter the following to create a directory to use for *plm*

-        ~ % mkdir plm

-    The name "plm" used for the directory is just for illustrative purposes - the directory name can be anything you like.

-    Within this directory, create a sub-directory called `projects` and a file called `roster.yaml`:

-        ~ % cd plm
-        ~/plm % mkdir projects
-        ~/plm % touch roster.yaml
-        ~/plm % ls
-        projects/  roster.yaml

 - You can now open `roster.yaml` in your favorite editor or invoke

         ~ % plm -r

-    to let *plm* open the file for you.
+    to have *plm* open the file for you.
 Each line in the roster file should have the format

         lastname, firstname: [emailaddress,  tag1, tag2, ... ]